 - any fixed 12-month “leave year,” such as a fiscal year, a year required by state law, or a year starting on the employee’s “anniversary” date;

 - the 12-month period measured forward from the date any employee’s first FMLA leave begins; or

 - a “rolling” 12-month period measured backward from the date an employee uses FMLA leave.

 While these options seem straightforward enough, they can result in big differences in the amount of leave you are allowed.

-FMLA Denied: An Example
+Calculating the FMLA Year: An Example

 If your employer calculates the 12-month period using the calendar year, then congratulations!
 For calendar year 2017, you have taken 6 weeks of leave in August/September, leaving you 4 weeks of December for additional leave.
 Because a new calendar year begins in January 2018, you can then take your additional 8 weeks of FMLA leave beginning in January.